cdeodorico/Gama/README.md

 python gama.py
 ```

-Gama starts a small local server, opens your browser, and you pick files from there.
-The server binds to 127.0.0.1 and only talks to your own machine.
+Gama starts a local server, opens your browser, and you pick files from there.
+The server binds to 127.0.0.1.

 You can also pass files headless if you like: